-In February and July 2019, HDR performed assessments of potential habitat for federally listed bat species on the Project Site and in TVA's proposed work areas along the existing TL (Appendix D).
+In February and July 2019, HDR performed assessments of potential habitat for federally listed bat species on the Project Site and in TVA's proposed work areas along the existing TL in accordance with federal Indiana bat survey guidelines (Appendix D).
 Forested areas were assessed for the presence of live trees that exhibit exfoliating bark and dead tree snags with cracks or crevices that could serve as suitable roost habitat.
 Photographs were also taken to visually document the assessment areas.
-A total of 13 forest stands (131 acres) were determined to provide potential summer roost and forage habitat for the NLEB and Indiana bat.
+A total of 13 forest stands (131 acres) were determined to provide potential summer roosting and foraging habitat for the NLEB and Indiana bat.
 The boundaries of potential suitable habitat were mapped using a combination of aerial photography, GIS, and sub-meter GPS field mapping.
 Below is a summary of habitat assessment findings.